-(i) Artificial intelligence
+(i) Artificial Intelligence

 Computer-based applications that carry out functions typically associated with humans, such as visual perception, decision-making, and speech recognition.
 Al's most recent advances include machine learning (ML), in which algorithm-driven tools can self-correct and learn over time.
 Robotic process automation (RPA) is the application of robotics to the processes of an increasing range of white-collar jobs.
+In the words of Al visionary Andrew Ng, "if a task takes less that a second of thought, a machine can probably do it."

-(j) Cloud computing
+(j) Cloud Computing